What is Monzo business?

 |Monzo current account benefits (including instant notifications and fee-free spending abroad)|

 |Xero - 6 months free (optional)|

-The bank charges £1 to pay in cash at PayPoint and you can deposit up to £1,000 every 6 months.
+The bank charges £1 to pay in cash at PayPoint and you can deposit up to £1,000 every 6 months and up to £300 at any time.
 There are no charges for ATM withdrawals inside the European Economic Area (EEA), subject to a £400 daily limit.
 You can take out £200 cash for free every 30 days outside the EEA and there is a charge of 3% thereafter.
 For international transfers, you will need to pay a Wise transfer fee.